nx-lr/protea/readme.md

 ## Data Types

-3nity has several data types you would expect from a programming language: booleans, numbers, strings, null, collections, regular expressions, functions, among others.
+Threenity has several data types you would expect from a programming language: booleans, numbers, strings, null, collections, regular expressions, functions, among others.
 All data types are immutable, unless explicitly told otherwise.

 ### Booleans, Null and Void